 A large commercial truck colliding with a small passenger vehicle places passengers at risk for serious—if not fatal—injuries.
-The Law Offices of Ogle, Elrod & Baril, PLLC, understands how a truck accident can impact lives in one split second and cause large-scale damages.
+OEB Law, PLLC, understands how a truck accident can impact lives in one split second and cause large-scale damages.

 If you or your loved one sustained serious or fatal injuries in a commercial truck crash, it is important to have knowledgeable legal counsel to help you hold the at-fault party responsible for the accident and recover compensatory damages.